giorgiopiatti/ReMarkable-sync/README.md

 # ReMarkable-sync
 Synchronization script for the reMarkable e-reader

 Synchronization script for the reMarkable e-reader.
 The idea is to have a "Library" folder on your PC which is synchronized with the reMarkable.
 When new files appear in this local directory this script will push them over to the rM.
-When files are edited, created or annotated on the rM they get converted to .pdf (from .lines) and copied back to the Library folder (with the suffix "_annot").
+When files are edited, created or annotated on the rM they get converted to .pdf (from .lines) and copied back to the Library folder (with the suffix ".annot").
+Nootebooks are also converted to .pdf (with the suffix ".notes").
+The folder structure of the "Library" is preserved when syncing with the reMarkable and viceversa.

-This project is and adaped version of the work of lschwetlick (https://github.com/lschwetlick/rMsync) This repository is includes some others script (https://github.com/lschwetlick/maxio/tree/master/tools and https://github.com/reHackable/scripts), to use always the last compatible script.
+This project is and adaped version of the work of lschwetlick (https://github.com/lschwetlick/rMsync) This repository is includes the script https://github.com/lschwetlick/maxio/tree/master/tools, to ensure using the lastet version check if a new version is available.

+### Example
+- mybook.annot.pdf (annotated file)
+- mybook.pdf (original file)
+- mynotebook.notes.pdf (written notes)

 ## Requirements
 - imagemagick